Adult Stem Cell Therapy 101

 Adult stem cells have been found in most parts of the body, including brain, bone marrow, blood vessels, skin, teeth and heart.
 There are typically a small number of stem cells in each tissue.
 Due to their small number and rate of division (growth), it is difficult to grow adult stem cells in large numbers.
 Scientists at the Midwest Stem Cell Therapy Center are working to understand how to grow large amounts of adult stem cells in cell culture.
 These scientists are also working with more "primitive" stem cells, isolated from the umbilical cord after normal births.

-The practice of stem cell therapy is nothing new: One of the oldest forms of it is the bone marrow transplant, which has been actively practiced since the late 1960s.
+The practice of stem cell therapy is not new: One of the oldest forms of it is the bone marrow transplant, which has been actively practiced since the late 1960s.
 Since then, scientists haven't slowed down with the advancement of adult stem cell therapy.
 Every day, scientists worldwide are researching new ways we can harness stem cells to develop effective new treatments for a host of diseases.
 In the case of a patient suffering with a blood cancer such as leukemia, a bone marrow transplant will replace their unhealthy blood cells with healthy ones.
 This same concept - inserting healthy cells so they may multiply and form new tissue or repair diseased tissue - can be applied to other forms of stem cell therapy.
+Listen to a podcast on stem cell therapy featuring Dr. Abhyankar.

 Stem cell research continues to advance as scientists learn how an organism develops from a single cell and how healthy cells replace damaged cells.
 For example, the Midwest Stem Cell Therapy Center is collaborating to investigate the potential of a select group of umbilical cord stem cells in the treatment of Amyotrophic Lateral Sclerosis (ALS, or Lou Gerhig's disease).
 Developing a stem cell treatment that has been shown to be both safe and efficacious is not as simple as removing stem cells from one part of the body and putting it in another.